kt3k/event-twister/README.md

 <div class="event-twister" twist="click: foo; mouseover: bar; mouseout: baz;">...</div>
 ```

 `.event-twister` class declares the element is an event twister.
 The `twist` attribute defines what events are "twisted" to other events.
 In this case, `click` event will be twisted to `foo` custom event, `mouseover` to `bar` event and `mouseout` to `baz` event.
-The syntax of the `twist` is the same as css style properties.
+The syntax of the `twist` attribute is the same as css style properties.

 See the [DEMO](https://kt3k.github.io/event-twister/test.html)